cshlok/Hmsminiapp/ERROR_TRACKING.md

 ### Service Screens
 - ✅ Converted ServiceListScreen.tsx from React Native to Material-UI
 - ✅ Converted ServiceCard component from React Native to Material-UI

-### Dependencies
-- ✅ Added @mui/icons-material dependency
+- ✅ Fixed type mismatches in ServiceListContainer.tsx (ICategory[] vs IServiceCategory[])

 ## Remaining Errors

 ### Service Screens
-- ❌ Fix type mismatches in ServiceListContainer.tsx (ICategory[] vs IServiceCategory[])
-- ❌ Convert ServiceDetailScreen.tsx from React Native to Material-UI
+- ❌ Convert ServiceDetailScreen.tsx from React Native to Material-UI (File not found in repository)
-- ❌ Convert ServiceFormScreen.tsx from React Native to Material-UI
+- ❌ Convert ServiceFormScreen.tsx from React Native to Material-UI (File not found in repository)

-### Testing Screens
-- ❌ Fix remaining unused imports in testing screens

 ### General Type Issues
 - ❌ Fix implicit 'any' type parameters throughout the codebase